theo-armour/theo-armour.github.io/readme.md

 Be prepared to become confused.

 The web pages here are part of an app that is a catalog of apps that are catalogs of apps.
-Of course, all the apps actuall work and do their stuff even when they are inside other app catalogs.
+Of course, all the apps actually work and do their stuff even when they are inside other app catalogs.
 Even worse: most everything can be viewed as source code or as an app.

 Welcome to my very highly connected world!
 The Notes section describes these things in more detail.